Schedule a Call to Learn More

 What is Horizontal Drilling, and Why is it Used?

-The horizontal drilling process involves drilling a well from the surface to a subsurface area, which is right above the target oil reservoir called the “kickoff point.”
+The horizontal drilling Oil and Gas process involves drilling a well from the surface to a subsurface area, which is right above the target oil reservoir called the “kickoff point.”
 From there, the deviation of the wellbore begins from the vertical plane around a curve, intersecting the reservoir at the “entry point.”
 This occurs at a near-horizontal inclination and remains within the reservoir until the necessary bottom-hole location is attained.

-4 Key Benefits of Horizontal Drilling Techniques
+6 Key Benefits of Horizontal Drilling Techniques

 The use of horizontal drilling offers a multitude of benefits, such as: